Storm Over Lisbon

-Storm Over Lisbon is a 1944 American thriller film produced and directed by George Sherman and starring Vera Ralston.
+Storm Over Lisbon is a 1944 American thriller film produced and directed by George Sherman and starring Vera Ralston, Richard Arlen and Erich Von Stroheim.
 The screenplay concerns a nightclub owner who attempts to gain secret information.

 The film's sets were designed by the art director Gano Chittenden.

 Plot

 During World War II, the owner of a Lisbon nightclub attempts to gain secret information to sell to the Japanese.